UofA-CodePathGroup2/anythingsfine/README.md

 Everyone has to eat so there is sure to be plenty of opportunity to use Anything's Fine.
 Creativity can be expressed as users can share their favorite recipes and take fun photos of their food creations.

-Time spent: **20** hours spent in total

-## User Stories
+## Features

-The following **required** functionality is completed:
+Base Functionality:

-- [x] User can sign up to create a new account
+- User can sign up to create a new account
-- [x] User can log in and log out of his or her account
+- User can log in and log out of his or her account
-- [x] The current signed in user is persisted across app restarts
+- The current signed in user is persisted across app restarts
-- [x] User can request a recipe recommendation
+- User can request a recipe recommendation
-- [x] User can request a restaurant recommendation based upon location
+- User can request a restaurant recommendation based upon location
-- [x] User can pick from specific categories for each recommendation
+- User can pick from specific categories for each recommendation
-- [x] User can access the social media page of the app
+- User can access the social media page
-- [x] User can take photos while staying in the application
+- User can take photos in the application
-- [x] User can access photo library to access existing photos on user's phone
+- User can access their photo library
-- [x] User can post an "Anything's Fine" post which has a photo and caption
+- User can create and share an "Anything's Fine" post that includes a photo, caption, and/or restaurant name
-- [x] User can see table view arrangement of posts from all friends and self with most recent posts on top
+- User can view a TableView of their friend's posts
-- [x] User can like posts
+- User can like posts
-- [x] User can post comments on posts
+- User can post comments on posts

-The following **stretch** features are implemented:
+Additional Features:

-- [x] Updated Feed View Color Scheme
+- Updated Feed View Color Scheme
-- [x] User can add restaurant name to a post and see that
+- User can add restaurant name to a post and see that
-- [x] App contains loading indicators
+- App contains loading indicators
-- [x] Custom app icon
+- Custom app icon
-- [x] Custon tab bar glyphs
+- Custon tab bar glyphs
-- [x] User can request a snack recommendation
+- User can request a snack recommendation
-- [x] User can navigate to recipie recommendation website in app
+- User can navigate to recipie recommendation website in app
-- [x] User can view other users' profiles & posts
+- User can view other users' profile & posts
-- [x] User can get directions to restaurants
+- User can get directions to restaurant
-- [x] User can navigate to restaurant yelp page from app
+- User can navigate to restaurant yelp page

 ## APIs
-Recipie API: To retrieve recipies, we used the [Edamam API](https://developer.edamam.com/).
+Recipe API: To retrieve recipies, we used the [Edamam API](https://developer.edamam.com/).

 Search API: To retrieve restuarants in the area, we used the [Yelp API](https://www.yelp.com/developers).